Menu

 HISTORY

-Subject Leaders: Mrs M Shee and Mrs Mason
+Subject Leaders: Mrs M Shee and Mrs L Mason

 Through the teaching of History, we aim to encourage the children's understanding of the past, the past's influence on the present and future, and the children's sense of identity.
 Children’s learning is centred on being inquisitive and analytical; providing children with the skills needed to be successful historians.
 Children are encouraged to make comparisons and ask questions to help not only build detailed schemas of world history but also to build empathy and a wider sense of belonging.
 Our knowledge rich history curriculum provides children with a breadth of understanding of local history, British history as a whole and wider world history.